sap-tutorials/Tutorials/tutorials/cp-aibus-dox-web-oauth-token/cp-aibus-dox-web-oauth-token.md

 }
 ```

-You have successfully generated your OAuth access token for the service and you are now all set to [Use Machine Learning to Extract Information from Documents](cp-aibus-dox-swagger-ui).
+You have successfully generated your OAuth access token for the service and you are now all set to [Use Machine Learning to Extract Information from Documents with Swagger UI](cp-aibus-dox-swagger-ui).

 [DONE]
 [ACCORDION-END]